WAlexandreW/Turtle/README.md

-# A naive epidemic(covid19) the possible effects of lockdown/vaccination strategies
+# A naive epidemic(covid19) modelization and the possible effects of lockdown/vaccination strategies

 Following a modelization on Courrier International on the positive impact of lockdowns to decrease the pace of the epidemic, i wanted to also add the impact of vaccination.
 Of course, in all modelization, there is a part of subjectivity on the coefficients or weights used, etc...  <br />